Th3ThirdMan/python-quiz/README.md

   * No errors were recorded when entered into the official PEP8 Python Validator.

-  <br><br>

-  # Web Developer Tools

    <br>

   # Future Features

-  * Add a question counter to denote to the user how far along in the quiz they are.

-  * Include a feature that highlights correct or incorrect answers.

-  * Exclude the use of radio buttons for alternatives that allow a user to click just the answer box.
+  * Include a feature that compiles and documents a High Score for users with the use of an API as per the Love Sandwiches project.

   <br><br>